Georges Simenon: United States and Canada, 1945–1955

-The Simenons arrived in New York in October 1945 and soon moved to Canada, where they set up home at Ste-Marguerite du Lac Masson, north of Montreal.
+The Simenons arrived in New York in October 1945 and soon moved to Canada, where they set up home at Sainte-Marguerite-du-Lac-Masson, Quebec, north of Montreal.
 In November, Simenon met Denyse Ouimet, a 25-year-old French-Canadian, with whom he started an affair and hired as his secretary.
 Denyse moved into the Simenon home in January 1946, and several weeks later told Régine that she was his new lover.
 Simenon fictionalised his affair with Denyse in his novels Trois chambres à Manhattan (Three Bedrooms in Manhattan) (1947) and Lettre à mon juge (Act of Passion) (1947).

 The Simenons and Denyse drove to Florida in the summer of 1946, and then visited Cuba in order to arrange for permanent residence visas for the United States.
 It was in Florida that Simenon wrote Lettre à mon juge, widely considered one of his major works.

 In June 1947, the Simenons moved to Arizona.
 Boule joined them there in 1948, after Régine dropped her objections to Simenon's desire to have a wife and two lovers in his household.
 Simenon continued to write quickly, working from 6 am to 9 am daily, and averaging 4,500 words a day.
 While in Arizona, Simenon wrote two Maigret novels and several romans durs (hard novels) including La neige était sale (The Snow Was Dirty) (1948), one of his major works.
 The 1951 American paperback edition of this novel sold 2 million copies.

 Denyse became pregnant in early 1949, and Simenon asked Régine for a divorce.
 Denyse gave birth to Jean Dennis Chrétien Simenon (known as John) on 29 September.
 Régine had moved to California with Marc and Boule, and Simenon, Denyse and the baby soon moved to Carmel-by-the-Sea where they would be close to Marc.
 The divorce was granted in Nevada on 21 June 1950.
 Simenon married Denyse the following day.